zagarsuren/uts-ai-showcase-herdwatch/README.md

     ```
 6. Install the requirements now (make sure venv is activated):
     ```sh
     pip install -r requirements.txt
     ```
     This shall install all the required libraries.
 If version issues occur - remove version numbers.

 <!-- USAGE EXAMPLES -->
 ## Usage

-Follow the steps to start the simple web application after the libraries are installed:
+Follow the steps to start the application after the libraries are installed:

 1. Go to the directory `mysite`
     ```sh